waku-org/docs.waku.org/docs/guides/nodes-and-sdks.md

 ## Run a Waku Node

-The Waku Network is a decentralized, permissionless system where anyone can run nodes, use the network, and contribute to its support.
+The Waku Network is a decentralised, permissionless system where anyone can run nodes, use the network, and contribute to its support.

 | | Description | Documentation |
 | - | - | - |